utacs/cs378-cloud-computing-a1-nik875/README.md

    Student UT EID: nk23452

-4. Student Name:
+4. Student Name: Satwik Misra

    Student UT EID:

 ## Task 1: Data Cleanup
-In our project, we handled data cleanup by checking if the corresponding strings could be converted into Floats and DateTime objects, checking if trip_time_in_secs lasted the duration of pickup_datetime and dropoff_datetime (with a margin of error of 1 second), checking if longtitude and latitude values were non-zero (zero is in the middle of the ocean, somewhere a NYC cab cannot travel to), and checking if the payment type were CSH or CRD.
-We used "taxi-data-sorted-small.csv.bz2" to test data cleaning, and found inconsistencies in payment type and coordinates.
+In our project, we handled data cleanup by checking if the corresponding strings could be converted into Floats and DateTime objects, checking if total_amount there are negative balances, and checking if the payment type were CSH or CRD.
+We used "taxi-data-sorted-small.csv.bz2" to test data cleaning, and found inconsistencies in payment types, totals, and data types.
 Here are some examples:

 1. Negative balance error DBA03C39ED8C744C7624D3E40E88893D,C069C625BEA9376E5A1D1BB7A58FBE90,2013-08-24 07:07:10,2013-08-24 07:12:00,290,0.77,-74.014198,40.715660,-74.010475,40.725368,CSH,-100.00,0.00,-0.50,0.00,0.00,-100.50